jjrmilner/Conditional-Access-Exclusion-Analyser/README.md

-# Conditional Access Exclusion Analyzer - README Update
+# Conditional Access Exclusion Analyzer

 Based on your license requirements, here's the updated README.md with the appropriate license section: